citizenfx/natives/VEHICLE/AttachVehicleToCargobob.md

     local vehicle = CreateVehicle(carHash, spawnCoords, GetEntityHeading(myPed), true, false) -- Spawns a vehicle for the cargobob to pickup
     SetModelAsNoLongerNeeded(carHash)
     Wait(1000)
-    AttachVehicleToCargobob(cargobob, vehicle, GetEntityBoneIndexByName(vehicle, 'bodyshell'), 0.0, 0.0, 0.0) --Attach the vehicle to the magnet or hook, boneIndex vehicle bone (can also be false) | https://docs.fivem.net/natives/?_0xFB71170B7E76ACBA end)
+    AttachVehicleToCargobob(cargobob, vehicle, GetEntityBoneIndexByName(vehicle, 'bodyshell'), 0.0, 0.0, 0.0) --Attach the vehicle to the magnet or hook
+end)
 ```